 - 8. The following safety and crime prevention measures shall be provided where applicable: - a.
 All open parking lots and carports shall be provided with a minimum maintained one footcandle of light as measured at the parking surface from one-half hour before sunset until one-half hour after sunrise.
 All lighting devices shall be equipped with weather and vandal resistant covers. - b.
 Aisles, passageways and recesses related to and within the complex shall be illuminated with an intensity of at least twenty-five one-hundreths (.25) maintained minimum of light as measured at ground level during the hours of darkness.
 These lighting devices shall be protected by weather and vandal resistant covers. - c.
 All building numbers and street addresses shall be clearly visible from all public or private accesses.
-The street and building numbers shall be no-lessthan four inches in height and of a contrasting color to their background. - d.
-Parking spaces shall be numbered in such a manner that the space numbers do not correspond to the addresses or unit numbers of residences. - e.
-All single swing entry doors shall be of the solid core type and be equipped with a single cylinder deadbolt lock meeting the following minimum standards: - 1) the bolt shall have a throw of at least one inch and be constructed so as to repel cutting tool attack; - the cylinder of the deadbolt shall be equipped with a guard designed to repel attack by prying or wrenching; - 3) the deadbolt shall be of the pin tumbler type with a minimum of five pins. - f.
-All door hinges shall be secured with a minimum of two (2) number eight screws which must penetrate at least two (2) inches into solid backing beyond the frame to which the hinge is attached. - g.
+The street and building numbers shall be no-lessthan four inches in height and of a contrasting color to their background. - Parking spaces shall be numbered in such a manner that the space numbers do not correspond to the addresses or unit numbers of residences.

+- e.
+All single swing entry doors shall be of the solid core type and be equipped with a single cylinder deadbolt lock meeting the following minimum standards: - 1) the bolt shall have a throw of at least one inch and be constructed so as to repel cutting tool attack; - 2) the cylinder of the deadbolt shall be equipped with a guard designed to repel attack by prying or wrenching; - 3) the deadbolt shall be of the pin tumbler type with a minimum of five pins. - T. All door hinges shall be secured with a minimum of two (2) number eight screws which must penetrate at least two (2) inches into solid backing beyond the frame to which the hinge is attached. - g.
 The strike plates designed to receive the deadbolt locks shall be constructed of a minimum 16 U.A.
 Gauge steel, bronze or brass, and shall be secured to a wood jam with not less than 4 No. 8 screws which must penetrate at least 2 inches into solid backing beyond the surface to which the strike is attached.
-Strike plates attached to metal jambs shall be secured with a minimum of 4 number 8 machine screws. - h.
-Sliding door and window assemblies shall be so designed that the door/window cannot be lifted from the track when the door or window is in the closed position on the first floor only.
+Strike plates attached to metal jambs shall be secured with a minimum of 4 number 8 machine screws.